WJHT: Changes since 2000

 In March 2008, Mitch Edwards, program director of WJHT for eight years and a staple to the station for more than a decade, left for sister station WFGI "Froggy 95" as co-host of the Morning Splash with Niki Wild.
 This move also encouraged Forever Broadcasting to make WJHT and WWOT a complete simulcast.
 Eliminating the dual night show split to being broadcast from the WJHT studio with Bennett as the host and replacing Edwards vacant position with Forever Broadcasting Altoona employee Paige Foxx.

 From 2008 to 2014, there were many DJ and programming changes that occurred on Hot 92 and Hot 100.
 Despite these changes, both stations received high local appeal.
 In September 2014, Forever Media decided to end the simulcast between the two stations.
-They became separate stations again and remain so today.
-However, most of Hot 100's program schedule and playlist is often identical with Hot 92.
+They became separate stations again.

-As of March 2019, the station is known as Hot 92.1, including the whole frequency in its branding.
+Beginning in March 2019, the station was known as Hot 92.1, including the whole frequency in its branding.

-It was announced on October 12, 2022, that Forever Media is selling 34 stations, including WJHT and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022, that Forever Media was selling 34 stations, including WJHT and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.

+On May 5, 2023, at 9:45 a.m., WJHT abruptly dropped the "Hot" format midway through "This Is What You Came For" by Calvin Harris and Rihanna and began stunting with construction noises, along with redirecting listeners to WNTJ (who would near-concurrently assume the music played under the "Hot" format with their flip to contemporary hit radio at that time), with a new format set to debut at a yet-unrevealed time.

+On October 11, 2023, WJHT ended stunting and switched to a simulcast of Top 40/CHR-formatted WFBG 1290 AM Altoona, branded as "Pop!
+92.1 and 104.5".
+On November 6, 2023 WNTJ switched its format to a simulcast of classic hits WOWY in State College, this resulted in WJHT becoming the default contemporary hit radio station again for the Johnstown area.